 We certify that we have audited the financial statements in the annual report of Lothian Pension Fund (parent and group) and Scottish Homes Pension Fund (the Funds) for the year ended 31 March 2023 under Part VII of the Local Government (Scotland) Act 1973.
-The financial statements comprise the Lothian Pension Fund Fund Account, the Lothian Pension Fund Net Assets Statement, Scottish Homes Pension Fund Fund Account, the Scottish Homes Pension Fund Net Assets Statements, including a summary of significant accounting policies.
+The financial statements comprise the Lothian Pension Fund Fund Account, the Lothian Pension Fund Net Assets Statement, Scottish Homes Pension Fund Fund Account, the Scottish Homes Pension Fund Net Assets Statement and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards, as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the 2022/23 Code).